 The Group's administrative expenses primarily consist of employee benefit expenses, property management fee, office expenses, depreciation and amortisation, professional fees and certain other administrative expenses.
-The administrative expenses increased by 4.5% from approximately RMB49.7 million for the year ended 31 December 2020 to approximately RMB51.9 million for the year ended 31 December 2021.
-The increase was mainly attributable to the increase in operating cost incurred for the initial operation of the Nanxi New Campus during the Year.
+During the Year, the Group's administrative expenses amounted to approximately RMB54.0 million (2021: RMB51.9 million), such increase was attributable to the increase in employee benefit expenses and office expenses.